apify/apify-docs/content/academy/api_scraping.md

 ### 4. Easy on the target website

-Depending on the website, sending large amounts of requests to their pages could result in a slight performance decrase on their end.
+Depending on the website, sending large amounts of requests to their pages could result in a slight performance decrease on their end.
 By using their API instead, not only does your scraper run better, but it is less demanding of the target website.

 ## [](#disadvantages) Disdvantages of API Scraping